-3.a - New game
+3.a New Game

-When a new game is started, the pieces are setup in their initial positions, the clocks are reset to '00:00:00', the move display is cleared and you are given the option of moving first.
-Typing <SHIFT> 'G' will make the program take the white pieces and move first (for further details see the 'Go' command described later).
+When a new game is started, the pieces are set-up in their initial positions, the clocks are reset to "00:00:00", the move display list cleared and you are given the option of moving first.
+Typing: <SHIFT> "G" for Commodore 64/128/Spectrum/MSX/Amstrad CPC/PCW or "G" for Atari/BBC/Electron/Master or <CTRL> "G" for Apple II, will make the program take the white pieces and move first (for further details see the "Go" command described later.

-3.b - Your move
+3.b Your move

-Whenever it is your turn to move, the program asks 'Your move?' at the bottom of the main screen.
-You enter moves by the following cursor positioning method (see the later section 'Cursor movement' for further details).
+Whenever it is your turn to move, the program asks "Your move?" at the bottom of the main screen.
+You enter moves by the following cursor positioning method (see the later section "Cursor movement" for further details).

-- Move the cursor to the square of the piece you wish to move, and press the <RETURN> key or the joystick #FIRE#.
+- 1) Move the cursor to the square of the piece you wish to move, and press the <RETURN/ENTER> key or the joystick #FIRE#.
 This causes the from-square to be displayed.
-If you accidentally enter the wrong from-square it can be cancelled by pressing the <DELETE> key.
-(The cursor is shown as an inverse line drawn through the current square). - Move the cursor to the square you wish to move to and again press <RETURN>.
-This causes the 'to-square' to be displayed.
+If you accidentally enter the wrong from-square it can be cancelled by pressing the <ESCAPE/DELETE> key.
+(The cursor is shown as an inverse line drawn through the current square). - Move the cursor to the square you wish to move to and again press <RETURN/ENTER>.

-If the move is illegal, the message 'Illegal' is displayed and the move entry cleared.
+This causes the "to-square" to be displayed.
+If the move is illegal, the message "Illegal" is displayed and the move entry cleared.
 You must then return to step-1 above and try again.

-3) If the move is a pawn promotion the program then asks 'Promote to?'.

-You must then specify the piece you want to promote to by typing one of the following: 'N' - knight, 'B' - bishop, 'R' - rook or 'Q' - queen.
+3) If the move is a pawn promotion the program then asks "Promote to?"
+You must then specify the piece you want to promote to by typing one of the following: "N"- knight, "B"-bishop, "R"- rook or "Q"- queen.
 If you press any other key, the program assumes you promote to a queen.

 Note: If you wish to enter a castling move, you should move the king two squares either way.
-If you wish to enter an en-passant capture, you should move the pawn as in a normal capture.
+If you wish to enter an enpassant capture, you should move the pawn as in a normal capture.
 The legal move is now indicated on the board, by flashing the cursor on the from-square, then moving the piece and flashing the cursor on the to-square.

-3.c - Colossus move
+3.c Colossus move

-When the program computes its move it displays the message 'Let me think...' below the board.
+When the program computes its move it displays the message "Let me think..." below the board.
 The technical information on the secondary screen is updated as the search progresses.
 When the program has finished its search, it prints the selected move in the move-record and to the right of the board, and also indicates it on the board (in the same way as your moves are indicated).

-Pressing the <ESCAPE> key, whilst the program is thinking about its move, will cause it to abort its search, display the message 'Escape' and then make the best move it has found so far.

-If the program has found that its move leads to checkmate, it announces the move with the message 'Mate in N' where N is the number of moves till the mate.
+Pressing the <ESCAPE/COMMODORE/DELETE/EXIT> key, whilst the program is thinking about its move, will cause it to abort its search, display the message "Escape" and make the best move it has found so far.
+If the program has found that its move leads to checkmate, it announces the move with the message "Mate in N" where N is the number of moves till the mate.

-3.d - Game over
+3.d Game over